GfSE/SAF-Specification/stakeholders.md

 * What existing elements of the organization, enterprise, or operational entity need to be integrated in the intended solution?
 * What is the context of the organization, enterprise, or operational entity?
 * What is the task executed by an organization, enterprise, or operational entity in the Operational Context?
+* Which function(s) will the SOI provide?
+* What is the sequence of interactions among the System and context elements
 # System of Interest Stakeholder
 Definition - System of Interest Stakeholder:
 [SAF] the SOI Stakeholder is a generic Stakeholder.
 Imposes Stakeholder Requirement(s) on the system.
 The derived Stakeholder(s) have concern(s).